microsoft/azure-schema-operator/docs/site/content/tutorials/kusto.md

 ## Tutorial steps

-The first step is to upload the base schema by applying our first schema:
+The first step is to create our first schema `ConfigMap`, later to be deployed to our cluster:

 ```sh
 kubectl apply -f docs/samples/kusto/sample-cm.yml
 ```

-With the schema's `ConfigMap` in place we are ready to deploy to our test server:
+With the schema's `ConfigMap` in place we are ready to deploy to our test cluster:

 ```sh
 kubectl apply -f docs/samples/kusto/sample-sd.yml